Rent-a-Wreck: History

 Rent-a-Wreck was founded in 1968 in Los Angeles, and sold its first franchise in 1973.
 Since then, it has opened franchised locations in 41 of the 50 U.S. states, Scandinavia, and Sint Maarten island in the Caribbean.
+The company's spokesman in TV commercials was comedian Arnold Stang.

 Rent-a-Wreck was purchased by JJF Management on January 26, 2006.
-Long-time employee Jason Maneli was made President of Rent-a-Wreck in July 2018.
+In 2017, the company filed for Chapter 11 bankruptcy.
+Longtime employee Jason Maneli became president of Rent-a-Wreck in July 2018.

 International expansion

-A separate Calgary-based Rent-a-Wreck was founded in 1976 in Prince George, BC and was not affiliated with the US based firm.
+A separate Calgary-based Rent-a-Wreck was founded in 1976 in Prince George, BC and was not affiliated with the United States-based firm.
 This Canadian operation has been known as PractiCar since 2008.
 As of October 2024, PractiCar offers car and truck rentals in six provinces and the Yukon Territory.